mercush/genlm-control/README.md

 ### More examples

-See the [examples/getting_started.py](https://github.com/genlm/genlm-control/tree/main/examples/getting_started.py) to get an overview of the full range of features, including how to specify custom potential functions.
+See the [docs](https://genlm.github.io/genlm-control/getting_started) for more examples.

 ## Development